JetBrains/datalore-configs/README.md

   - `MAIL_SMTP_SERVER` – SMTP server host.
   - `MAIL_SMTP_PORT` – SMTP server port.
 ### 2.1.2 `db_config.yaml`
-This config file is used to configure MySQL connection from Datalore.
+This config file is used to configure PostgreSQL connection from Datalore.
 There is one field to override:
-- `MYSQL_ROOT_PASSWORD` – root user's password.
-The database can be accessed on port `3306` with the username `root` and this password.
+- `ROOT_PASSWORD` – root user's password.
+The database can be accessed on port `5432` with the username `postgres` and this password.
 ### 2.1.3 `volumes_config.yaml`
 This config file is used to mount volumes for persisting Datalore's data between restarts.
 If you leave the default configuration, you will __lose ALL DATA__ after the next Datalore restart.
 The config has two Kubernetes volumes described:
 - `storage` – this volume contains workbook data, such as attached files.
-- `mysql-data` – this volume contains MySQL database data.
+- `postgres-data` – this volume contains PostgreSQL database data.
 ### 2.1.4 `agents_config.yaml`
 This config file is used to define agent types (such as Basic and Large machines in the cloud version of Datalore).
 It has the following schema: